matter-labs/zksync-web-era-docs/docs/api/hardhat/hardhat-zksync-deploy.md

 The deployment scripts must be placed in the `deploy` folder.
 :::

 - To run a specific script, add the `--script` argument, e.g. `hardhat deploy-zksync --script 001_deploy.ts`.
-This will run script `./deploy/001_deploy.ts`.
+This runs script `./deploy/001_deploy.ts`.
-- To run on a specific zkSync Era network, use standard hardhat `--network` argument, e.g. `--network zkTestnet`, the network with the name `zkTestnet` needs to be configured in the `hardhat.config.ts` file, with all required fields stated above, or specify `defaultNetwork` in `hardhat.config.ts` file.
+- To run on a specific zkSync Era network, use the standard Hardhat `--network` argument, e.g. `--network zkTestnet`.
+The network with the name `zkTestnet` needs to be configured in the `hardhat.config.ts` file, with all required fields stated above, or specify `defaultNetwork` in `hardhat.config.ts` file.

 ::: tip